valentynkt/BackendGarden/content/notes/JWT in .NET Core.md

 ## Refresh the JWT Access Token

-Some mobile apps only need to login once, so refreshing the [[Json Web Tokens|JWT]] access tokens is not that significant.
+Some mobile apps only need to login once, so refreshing the [[JSON Web Tokens|JWT]] access tokens is not that significant.
 But for most web apps, refreshing access tokens is mandatory.
 The client usually triggers the refresh token action when the access token is about to expire.
 When that happens, the client sends a `RefreshToken` to the API endpoint.
 The following code snippet shows an example API action method in the `AccountController` class.

 ``` csharp
 [HttpPost("refresh-token")]